Toric invariance of vertically parametrized systems: Reaction-network-theoretic perspectives on toric invariance

-\begin{proof} For each $\k\in U$, the network being disguised toric means that $\VV_{>0}(N(\k\circ x^M))$ is $T_{A_\k}$-toric for $A_\k$ a full rank matrix such that $A\, N(\k\circ x^M)=0$ for all $x\in \RR^n_{>0}$.
-Furthermore, since complex balanced networks have in particular have positive steady states, $U\subseteq\Z_{>0}$, and it follows from \Cref{prop:vertical} that the steady state system is nondegenerate.
+\begin{proof} For each $\k\in U$, the network being disguised toric means that $\VV_{>0}(N(\k\circ x^M))$ is $\T_{A_\k}$-toric for $A_\k$ a full rank matrix such that $A_\k N(\k\circ x^M)=0$ for all $x\in \RR^n_{>0}$.
+Furthermore, since complex balanced networks have positive steady states, $U\subseteq\Z_{>0}$, and it follows from \Cref{prop:vertical} that the steady state system is nondegenerate.
 Hence, there is a nonempty open subset $V\subseteq U$ of rate constants for which the network is both nondegenerate and disguised toric.
 Nondegeneracy implies now that $A_\k=L$ for all $\k\in V$ (see \cite[§3.4]{feliu:dimension}) and we have quasithermostaticity.
-By \Cref{thm:invariance_lifts_to_closure}, it follows that we have $\T_L$-invariance for all $\k\in\RR^m_{>0}$, and \Cref{thm:characterization_local_toricity} then gives that we have generic local $\T_L$-toricity. \end{proof}
+By \Cref{thm:invariance_lifts_to_closure}, it follows that we have $\T_L$-invariance for all $\k\in\RR^m_{>0}$, and \Cref{thm:characterization_generic_local_toricity} then gives that {the system is generically locally $\T_L$-toric}. \end{proof}